 Laura López-Hoffman is a professor in the School of Natural Resources and the Environment, and an associate research professor at the Udall Center for Studies in Public Policy at the University of Arizona.
 She is also an affiliated faculty member of the UA James E. Rogers College of Law.
 The objective of her research is to contribute to the development of environmental policies and institutions that protect ecosystems and sustain human well-being.

-Alex Binford-Walsh is an undergraduate student at the University of Arizona.
+Alex Binford-Walsh is a Masters graduate student in Natural Resources at the University of Arizona.
 He has been involved in local conservation efforts including ranching, land management, and policy analysis.
-He works on the NEPAccess project as the Undergraduate Manager, and helps to bring the different facets of the project together.
+For his thesis, he is researching how agencies determine the effects of NEPA projects on minority and low-income communities.

-Paul Mirocha is a designer with an MS degree in User Experience Design (UX) from Kent State University.
-His interests include human-centered design, web usability, and search.
-His background is in illustration and graphic design relating to science and the environment.
-Paul is also an artist-in-residence at the University of Arizona’s Desert Laboratory on Tumamoc Hill.
+Paul Mirocha is a multi-skilled designer with an MS degree in User Experience Design (UX) from Kent State University.
+With 30 years of experience working in science as an illustrator, graphic designer, and web designer, he leads the usability and stakeholder outreach for the NEPAccess project.
+Paul has been the artist-in-residence at the University of Arizona’s Desert Laboratory on Tumamoc Hill.

 |John Cline||Mitre Corporation|